APRIL Robotic Ingredient Handling System

 With the APRIL Robotics Ingredient Handling system you can achieve:

-Accurate powder weighing
+Accurate powder weighing/scaling

 As labour costs continue to rise across the globe, food manufacturers can be particularly affected due to the number of operators usually involved in micro-weighing.
-By implementing robotic autonomous ingredient handling, it’s possible to remove human intervention from micro-weighing activities, therefore allowing the food industry to reduce associated labour costs and boost margins.
+By implementing robotic autonomous ingredient handling, it’s possible to remove human intervention from micro-scaling activities, therefore allowing the food industry to reduce associated labour costs and boost margins.

 Dedicated ingredient containers and contact components within the APRIL Robotics Ingredient Handling system prevent cross-contamination across multiple product lines, ensuring that your product labels accurately reflect the contents of the packaging for increased product safety.
 With total traceability for your product and a full audit trail, the system can help to prevent product recalls.